What are occasional invaders?

 • Put into place a professional residential pest control program from Pest Czar.

-• Reduce humidity levels in basement and storage areas by using dehumidifiers.
+• Reduce humidity levels in the basement and storage areas by using dehumidifiers.

 • Make sure crawl spaces are properly ventilated.